 Puppyhood is a magical time full of play, cuddles, and mischief.
 But it’s also a key time in your dog’s development.
 Many problem behaviors exhibited by adult dogs, such as separation anxiety, reactivity, or fear of strangers, can be traced back to those early months.
-However, raising your puppy to be confident and secure nips those kinds of problems in the bud.
-Read on to learn how to boost your pup’s confidence so they grow up to be a self-assured adult.
+However, raising a confident puppy can nip those kinds of problems in the bud.
+Read on to learn how to boost your dog’s confidence so they grow up to be a self-assured adult.

 Catch Your Puppy’s Socialization Window